 GDAX offers a wide range of fiat and cryptocurrency pairs, including BTC/USD, ETH/USD, LTC/EUR, LTC/USD, ETH/BTC, LTC/BTC, BTC/GBP, and BTC/EUR, among others.

+There are no limits when it comes to trading or deposits.
+However, there is a limit of 50,000 US dollars per week for withdrawals, but it’s not affected by the verification.
 Depending on the country, available trading pairs can vary.
 Some of the most popular regions available are:

 - US – BTC/USD, ETH/USD, ETH/BTC, LTC/USD, LTC/BTC